 Property taxes are one of the primary sources of revenue for the Capital Improvement Plan.
-The 2020-2024 CIP assumes a 2% tax increase on an annual basis.
-In the past there have been discussions of a property tax freeze, however this has not be discussed as much recently.
-If there was a freeze it is believed to be a two-year freeze.
-In the first year of the freeze, the District would not be eligible for the approximately \$100,000 in additional taxes it would previously have been able to levy.
+There is currently negotiations at the state level that is looking at a four-year freeze of property taxes for units of local government effective with the 2017 tax year or 2018 budget year.
+The 2018-2021 CIP assumes a property tax freeze occurring in 2018 and ending in 2021.
+In the first year of the freeze, the district would not be eligible for the approximately \$100,000 in additional taxes it would previously have been able to levy.
 The loss in property taxes would compound every year and over the two year period of the freeze this would equate to \$300,000.